The Boys (English band): History

 On 31 July and 1 August 1999, four out of five original members, along with Steve "Vom" Ritchie (replacing Jack Black on drums, who was busy with his own band) played concerts in Japan.
 In September 2000, this new lineup played at the 'Holidays in the Sun Festival' in Bilbao, Spain.
 Original drummer Jack Black made a guest appearance and filmed the concert.
 It was the first time in 18 years that the five original band members had been reunited on stage.
 In 2006, the band again performed concerts, including their first shows in London in 25 years.
 Following their reunion tour in London, one of the Boys' early songs, "Jimmy Brown", was released as a single in December 2008.

-In June 2014 The Boys released their first new studio album since 1981, Punk Rock Menopause, on Wolverine Records.
-The album featured the original founder members Matt Dangerfield, Casino Steel and Honest John Plain, and included 13 new songs bearing the band’s trademark style.
+In June 2014, The Boys released their first new studio album since 1981, Punk Rock Menopause, on Wolverine Records.
+The album featured founding members Matt Dangerfield, Casino Steel and Honest John Plain, and included 13 new songs bearing the band’s trademark style.

-The Boys arrived in Shanghai, China, on 13 January 2015 to embark on a nine-date national tour to promote their new album “Punk Rock Menopause”, but found that the tour had been cancelled by the Chinese Ministry of Culture due to “crowd control and security issues”.
+The Boys arrived in Shanghai, China, on 13 January 2015 to embark on a nine-date national tour to promote their new album Punk Rock Menopause, but found that the tour had been cancelled by the Chinese Ministry of Culture due to "crowd control and security issues".
 The ban came in the aftermath of the Shanghai stampede at a New Year celebration in which 36 people were killed a few weeks earlier.
 The band set off on a cultural tour of China hosted by Shanghai-based punk band Round Eye.
 Along the way they played three underground gigs promoted by word of mouth, gave a number of interviews, were the subject of a one-hour documentary on top TV channel in Beijing, and recorded a live album, Undercover - Live in China, which was released by Action Records on 1 July 2015.

 In September 2021, the band released an EP called I'm a Believer which also featured "She's the Reason" from Punk Rock Menopause and the unreleased track "(There Ain't No) Just One Beer".
 In May 2022, the band reached the top 30 of Mike Read's Heritage Chart on Talking Pictures TV with "Weekend", in a chart which also featured the Vapors and the Automatics.

+On 12 June 2025, Honest John Plain, died at the age of 73.